 SpaceX shipment reaches space station after weekend launch

 CAPE CANAVERAL, Fla.
-(AP) — A SpaceX shipment arrived at the International Space Station on Monday following a weekend launch.
+(AP) — A SpaceX shipment arrived at the International Space Station on Monday with a "cosmic catch" by a pair of Canadians.

 The Dragon capsule delivered 5,500 pounds (2,500 kilograms) of equipment and experiments.